Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Well, the wood in the pic looks like pressure treated wood and they do not wear well over a short time.
 They splinter,warp and get a baked out look.
 Water seal type products do not last more than a year or two.
 My deck is also pressure treated wood but I stained mine with semi transparent stain from Home Depot.

 The first thing to do is use a primer made specifically for the final finish you want to use.
 I had a huge veranda in southeast AL built from pressure treated wood, and it lasted the twenty years we lived there.

 My then husband and our son built the veranda with pressure treated wood right after we moved into the house.
 They applied primer (marked for use on wood to be painted with oil based paint or stain) to all of the wood.

 Next, they painted with an oil based exterior house paint made for porches-the stuff with a gritty texture to prevent slips and falls when wet.
-It cost a bit more, but really looked good for about five years with minimal maintenance.

 After five years it started looking faded so they used a TSP type cleaner, then repainted with the same paint they used the first time.
 They didn't need to strip down to the bare wood, just TSP'd, then painted.